 Los Alamos National Laboratory continues to apply science to issues of national security, economic strength and energy security.
-Its staff of nearly 9,000 conducts extensive research about technology associated with nuclear weapons, deterrence and other defense applications, energy production, health, safety and environmental concerns, astrophysics and life sciences.
+Its staff of 11,000 conducts extensive research about technology associated with nuclear weapons, deterrence and other defense applications, energy production, health, safety and environmental concerns, astrophysics and life sciences.

 Explosions of another sort created the rugged setting that was so essential for maintaining the secrecy of the Manhattan Project.
 About a million years ago the volcanic vents that had built the Jémez Mountains issued 100 cubic miles of ash and pumice and then collapsed.
 The result is Valle Grande, one of the largest measured calderas on Earth.
 Covering 148 square miles, the depression has a rim that averages some 500 feet in height above its floor.